 Sound legal framework

 Hong Kong has a well-established legal system based upon the rule of law and the independence of judiciary.
-Being the only common law jurisdiction in China, Hong Kong has a sophisticated system of law making, legal protection and legal enforcement.
+Being the only common law jurisdiction in China, the Hong Kong HKSAR has a sophisticated system of law making, legal protection and legal enforcement.

 Hong Kong has a strong commercial and property law encompassing all aspects of IP protection, contract law, companies, finance, and competition regulation, in a manner that is familiar to those involved in international commercial transactions generally, and IP transactions in particular.